Gsingh990/Gen-AI-Starter/README.md

     *   A primary VNet (`GenAI-VNet`).
     *   A dedicated subnet for the AKS cluster (`AKSSubnet`).
     *   A dedicated subnet for Azure Bastion (`AzureBastionSubnet`), ensuring network isolation for management services.
 *   **Azure Kubernetes Service (AKS) Cluster (`aks` module):** The core compute platform for containerized applications.
-It provides a managed Kubernetes environment, abstracting away the complexities of cluster management.
+It hosts the RAG chatbot and the vector database, providing managed Kubernetes capabilities.
 The AKS cluster is configured as a **private cluster**, meaning its API server is not exposed to the public internet, enhancing security.
 Nodes are deployed into `AKSSubnet`.
 *   **Azure Container Registry (ACR) (`acr` module):** A fully managed Docker image registry used to securely store and manage the container images for the chatbot application.
 It integrates seamlessly with AKS for image pulling.
 *   **Azure OpenAI Service (`openai` module):** Provides access to powerful Large Language Models (LLMs) (e.g., GPT-4o for chat, `text-embedding-ada-002` for embeddings) for natural language understanding, generation, and text embedding.
 This service is integrated securely within your Azure environment, allowing your applications to leverage cutting-edge AI capabilities.
 *   **Qdrant (Vector Database):** Deployed as a container within the AKS cluster, Qdrant efficiently stores and retrieves vector embeddings.
 It is crucial for the RAG pattern, enabling semantic search and retrieval of relevant documents based on user queries.